Martin Mullis: Football career

 Mullis first played for St. Gallen and joined Basel's first team in for their 1979–80 season under manager Helmut Benthaus.
-Mullis played his domestic league debut for his new club in the home game on 13 September 1980 in the St. Jakob Stadium as Basel won 1–0 against hia former club St. Gallen.
+Mullis played his domestic league debut for his new club in the home game on 13 September 1980 in the St. Jakob Stadium as Basel won 1–0 against his former club St. Gallen.
 He was substituted in at half time for the injured Jörg Stohler.
 He scored his first goal for the club on 27 September in the Swiss Cup away game against Fribourg as Basel won 3–0.
 He scored his first league goal for his club on 8 March 1981 in the away game as Basel drew 2–2 with Chênois.

 Staying with the club for two seasons Mullis played a total of 76 games for Basel scoring a total of 10 goals.
 43 of these games were in the Nationalliga A, five in the Swiss Cup and Swiss League Cup, five in the Cup of the Alps and 51 were friendly games.
 He scored five goals in the domestic league, one in the Swiss Cup, two in the Cup of the Alps and the other five were scored during the test games.

 After his time in Basel Mullis moved on to play one season for Baden in the Nationalliga B, second tier of Swiss football.
 Then he moved on again and played two seasons for Wettingen in the Nationalliga A.